 Banana leaves - 2 or 3 large pieces.

 1 lemon grass - shredded

 Rub turmeric and salt all over the fish and keep aside.

-Lay the banana leaves on a baking tray and put the fish on top.
+Lay banana leaves on a baking tray and atop the fish.

 Gently wrap (not so tightly)

 (Note; turn to cook on both sides)

 Serve with lemon/lime wedges.